unb-mds/2024-1-Squad08/docs/postmortem/postmortem.md

 ## Corrective and Preventative Measures
 In the future, the remainders of the squad 8 analyses the following preventive measures:
-    1. There should be no sprint skipping whatsoever.
-This messes up the flow of the project and catching up is much harder in practice than in theory.
+**1. There should be no sprint skipping whatsoever.** This messes up the flow of the project and catching up is much harder in practice than in theory.
-    2. Communication should be, as XP ensures its much better, in person.
-Working with other people is much easier in a physical environment rather than a virtual one.
-And, above all, communication must be ensured; guaranteed.
+**2. Communication should be, as XP ensures its much better, in person.** Working with other people is much easier in a physical environment rather than a virtual one.
+And, above all, **proper communication must be ensured;** guaranteed.
-    3. Seeking help as soon as a roadblock is found will be exponentially faster than fixing it alone.
+**3. Seeking help as soon as a roadblock is found** will be exponentially faster than fixing it alone.
 The team should work together to share knowledge.
 This could avoid alienation and/or isolation of the workers.

 As corrective measures would involve finishing up the work started, they will not be cited.